-Man paroled amid corornavirus concerns charged in slaying
+Man paroled amid coronavirus concerns charged in slaying

-DENVER (AP) — A man suspected of killing a woman in Denver was released from prison three weeks before the slaying due to concerns over the coronavirus.
+DENVER (AP) — A parolee suspected of killing a woman in Denver had been released from prison three weeks before the slaying because of concerns over the coronavirus.

 Cornelius Haney, 40, was released April 15 under powers granted to the Colorado Department of Corrections by Gov. Jared Polis, The Denver Post reported Friday.
 The governor’s order aims to speed up certain releases from the prison system to lower the population amid the pandemic.
+Several state prisons have reported outbreaks.

 Police arrested Haney on Monday in the fatal shooting of 21-year-old Heather Perry in an alley in east Denver on May 9.
 He had been eligible for parole since March 2017 and had a mandatory release date of Aug.
 22.